dhanishetty/Bicep/Bicep.md

 * `location` = 	Value is the resource group's location. =	The Bicep file specifies this parameter as a default value, and it's not overridden.
 * `appServicePlanSku` = Value of an object with a `name` property set to `P1v3` and a `tier` of `PremiumV3`.
 The default value in the Bicep file is overridden by the parameters file.
 * `appServicePlanInstanceCount`	= value is `5`	= The value specified at deployment time overrides the default value and the value in the parameters file.

+---

+### Secure your parameters

+* Sometimes you need to pass sensitive values into your deployments, like passwords and API keys.
+But you need to ensure these values are protected.

+**The best approach is to avoid using credentials entirely.
+Managed identities for Azure resources can enable the components of your solution to securely communicate with one another without any credentials.
+Managed identities aren't available for every resource, but it's a good idea to use them wherever you can.
+Where you can't, you can use the approaches described here.**